JamesYang007/FastAD/README.md

 ```

 _Note: once you have differentiated an expression,
-you must reset the adjoints of all variables to 0_.
+you must reset the adjoints of all variables to 0 before differentiating again.
+This includes placeholder variables (see below)._
 To that end, we provide a member function for `Var` called `reset_adj()`.

 #### Placeholder